-Homebuilders respond, say lumber producers are misleadingly underrating cost of lumber in a home: National Association of Home Builders’ (NAHB) rebuttal to U.S. Lumber Coalition’s article
+Homebuilders respond, say lumber producers are misleadingly underrating cost of lumber in a home: National Association of Home Builders (NAHB) rebuttal to U.S. Lumber Coalition’s article

-Lumber Prices Push Up Further as Sales Volumes Remain High: Detailed insight of the most current lumber supply in North America, confirming its effect on end-users.
+Lumber Prices Push Up Further as Sales Volumes Remain High: Detailed insight into the most current lumber supply in North America, confirming its effect on end-users.
 Data hints that the price hike may not slow down as orders are backlogged for a month.

 Why are lumber prices skyrocketing?
-The lumber shortage and housing boom, explained.: Consumer perspective and the meme culture
+The lumber shortage and housing boom, are explained.: Consumer perspective and the meme culture